thcipriani/releng-debs-minikube/docs/contributors/minikube_iso.md

 ## minikube ISO image

-This includes the configuration for an alternative bootable ISO image meant to be used in conjection with minikube.
+This includes the configuration for an alternative bootable ISO image meant to be used in conjunction with minikube.

 It includes:
 - systemd as the init system